-Southern Services Heating & Air Conditioning provides a wide range of HVAC services for residential properties in the Huntsville.
+Southern Services Heating & Air Conditioning provides a wide range of HVAC services for residential properties in the Madison.
 If you don’t see what you are looking for here, contact us.
 We will be happy to answer any of your service questions.

 A traditional home comfort system has two parts: an indoor unit, such as a furnace or air handler, and an outdoor unit.
 An air conditioner is the outdoor unit that cools air and sends it to the indoor unit for circulation through your home.
 Indoor and outdoor units are designed to work together.
 When the air conditioner is properly matched with a furnace or air handler, you get maximum efficiency and longer system life.